-SECTION 2 OPERATING INSTRUCTIONS
+SECTION 2 - OPERATING INSTRUCTIONS

-2.1 OPERATING FEATURES
+2.1 FEATURES (STANDARD)

 The equipment has several important operating features which provide maximum flexibility, performance and versatility.
-These features are outlined below.
-New features provided in TFM-138 units of s/n 1540 and up with F10-B software are indicated by an "\".
+These features include:

-- 1. 100 memory positions\ which can each be programmed with a transmit and receive frequency with 25 or 12.5 kHz channel spacing\, Tx/Rx CTCSS tones and a 9-character alphanumeric title. - 2.
-2 guard channels which can each be programmed with a Rx frequency with 25 or 12.5 kHz channel spacing\, CTCSS Tx tone and a 9-character alphanumeric title. - 3.
-Scanning of preprogrammed memories with selective memory scanning\. - 4.
-Priority scan of memory channel 1, if desired. - 5.
-Direct frequency entry mode. - 6.
-Receive frequency simplex function. - 7.
-Switchable RF output power between 1 watt and 8-10 watts. - 8.
-Lockout of keyboard to prevent inadvertent entries. - 9.
-Variable frequency mode to manually scan up and down in 2.5 kHz steps. - 10.
-LED display variable dimming mode. - 11.
-Selectable 90 second Tx time out feature. - 12.
-Quick download\ of any of the 100 memory positions to the guard memories. - 13.
-PC Memory download capability.
-(Does not upload memories from the transceiver).
+- 120 memory positions which can each be programmed with a transmit and receive frequency with 25 or 12.5 kHz channel spacing, Tx/Rx CTCSS tones or DPL codes and a 9-character alphanumeric title. - 2 guard channels which can each be programmed with an Rx frequency of 25 or 12.5 kHz channel spacing, CTCSS Tx tone or DPL code and a 9-character alphanumeric title. - Scanning of preprogrammed memories with selective memory scanning in 5 scan lists. - Priority scan of memory channel 1, if needed. - Direct frequency entry mode. - Receive frequency simplex function. - Switchable RF output power between 1 watt and 8-10 watts. - Lockout of keyboard to prevent inadvertent entries. - Variable frequency mode to manually scan up and down in 2.5 kHz steps. - LED display variable dimming mode. - Selectable 90 second Tx time out feature. - Quick download of any of the 120 memory positions to the guard memories. - PC Memory Upload and/or download capability.